How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 sudo ubuntu-drivers install

-Alternatively, if you prefer explicit control while staying inside the helper tool, specify the driver version from the ubuntu-drivers list output (replace <version> with the number shown as “recommended”):
+If you prefer explicit control while staying inside the helper tool, specify the branch from the ubuntu-drivers list output.
+Replace <version> with the number shown as recommended:

 sudo ubuntu-drivers install nvidia:<version>